roberthawdon/dfshow/docs/source/show.rst

   If the currently selected object is hidden by this toggle, the cursor is returned to the top of the directory.

+``Link``
+  Creates a link to the selected file.
+The type of link is requested by the following prompt.

+  ``Link Type - Hard, Symbolic (enter = S)``

+  Selecting "H" will bring up the following prompt.

+  ``Hard link to:``

+  ``show`` will then create a hard link to the selected file at the target specified.

+  Selecting "S" will bring up the following prompt.

+  ``Symbolic link to:``

+  After a location is specified, the following prompt is shown to ask how to link to the target file.

+  ``Link Location - Absolute, Relative (enter = R)``

+  Selecting "A" will link to the file directly relevent to the root directory (/).

+  Selecting "R" will instruct ``show`` to link to the target file relative to the destination.

 ``Modify``
   Modify the owner/group properties or changes the permissions of an object, or multiple objects.
 When invoked, the following prompt is